vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_commands_code.md

 }
 ```

 Much better and shorter.
-Over the guide, the vk_initializers module will keep growing with more and more structs.
+Over the guide, we will keep using that vkinit namespace.
 You will be able to reuse that module in other projects safely given how simple it is.
-This module will be addition-only over the whole tutorial, so if you want, you can copy the one from the project sourcecode and add the "final" version directly into the code.
-Here is the link if you want it.
-[Header](https://github.com/vblanco20-1/vulkan-guide/blob/all-chapters-1.3-wip/shared/vk_initializers.h) [Source](https://github.com/vblanco20-1/vulkan-guide/blob/all-chapters-1.3-wip/shared/vk_initializers.cpp)
+Remember that the starting_point branch has it written, as recomended on chapter 0.

 ## Cleanup
 Same as before, what we have created, we have to delete

 ```cpp